Auckland, New Zealand

 What is a typical expat home or apartment like in Auckland?

 "Expat homes and apartments in Auckland are typically modern and spacious, with plenty of natural light and open-plan living areas.
 Many of the apartments have balconies or terraces with views of the city skyline or the surrounding hills.
 The apartments are usually well-equipped with modern appliances and amenities, and some even have access to a swimming pool or gym.
-Expats can also find homes with gardens, allowing them to enjoy the outdoors in their own private space," said one expat who made the move to Auckland.
+Expats can also find homes with gardens, allowing them to enjoy the outdoors in their own private space," commented one expat who made the move to Auckland.

 What is the average cost of housing in Auckland?